 Our programs take you on an exploration of the visual arts, with a special emphasis on contemporary creation.
 Both programs include compulsory practical and theoretical courses that encourage both creation and reflection.
 The Department provides photography and media art labs as well as painting, drawing and sculpture studios.
-In the heart of Ottawa, you also have access to a wealth of artistic venues such as the National Gallery and the Ottawa Art Gallery.
-In addition, you train under the guidance of nationally and internationally recognized artists, curators, art historians and theorists.
+In the heart of Ottawa, you will also have access to a wealth of artistic venues such as the National Gallery and the Ottawa Art Gallery.
+In addition, you will train under the guidance of nationally and internationally recognized artists, curators, art historians and theorists.
 While maintaining its focus on traditional disciplines (drawing, painting, sculpture and photography), the Department also helps you discover the use of new media and technologies in the visual arts.

 The four-year Bachelor of Fine Arts (BFA) is geared to original forms of expression associated with artistic production in the new millennium.
 While maintaining the traditional disciplines (drawing, painting, sculpture and photography), the Department also extends its teaching to new technologies (media arts).
-This programs is composed of practical (studio) and theoretical courses (in the History and Theory of Art) that encourage both creation and reflection on the Visual Arts.
+This program is composed of practical (studio) and theoretical courses (in the History and Theory of Art) that encourage both creation and reflection on the Visual Arts.